-I won the ESL competition at my school.
-I’ve done work experience for a local newspaper where I lived in Scotland and I did community radio work experience for two weeks.
-I was also in the Combined Cadet Force for two years.
-I was the NCO [non-commissioned officer] commander in my second year.
-I’m really interested in voluntary work.
-And I really want to go and do voluntary work in Africa.
-We’ve spoken to our Geography teacher about summer voluntary work.
-In international journalism, you need to go to different countries and write about different problems.
+I’ve previously done work experience for a local newspaper in Scotland and I did community radio work experience for two weeks.
+I was also in the Combined Cadet Force for two years, and was the NCO [non-commissioned officer] commander in my second year.
+I’m really interested in voluntary work, and have recently become involved in Greenpeace in Germany.
+As part of the organization, I am involved in a project to raise awareness of greenhouse gas emissions – an issue I am very concerned about.